Nothing compares to the combination of white chocolate and peanut butter and these easy white chocolate peanut butter cookies are out of this world!

 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Roll cookie dough into large balls, about 3 Tablespoons of dough per cookie (it’s a lot!), and then roll the balls in granulated sugar.
 Place 8 balls onto the cookie sheets.
 Gently press down on each ball to *slightly* flatten.
 Bake each batch for 14-15 minutes until lightly browned on the sides.
 The centers will look very soft.

 - Remove from the oven.
 If the cookies are still very puffy, you can gently press down on the warm cookies with the back of a spoon.
 Let cookies cool on the baking sheets for 5 minutes before transferring to a wire rack to cool completely.

 - Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Allow to come to room temperature then continue with step 5.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Here’s how to freeze cookie dough.

 - Special Tools: KitchenAid Stand Mixer, Silpat Baking Mat, Baking Sheet, and Cooling Rack